Cruisin for a Cure weekly schedule of events - BreezyNews.com - Kosciusko News 24/7

 All the money raised will go to the American Cancer Society.

-Boswell Media is joined in the Cruisin’ For A Cure campaign by the American Cancer Society, Franks Chevrolet, Holt’s Body Shop, Fair Propane, Holmes Community College, Baptist Medical Center, Fair Propane, First Financial Bank, Glassworx, Huddle House, Ivey Mechanical, Michelle Nicholson State Farm, Moore’s Pharmacy, Premeir Medical Group of Mississippi, Renasant Bank, Starkville Clinic for Women, The Citizen’s Bank.
+Boswell Media is joined in the Cruisin’ For A Cure campaign by the American Cancer Society, Franks Chevrolet, Holt’s Body Shop, Fair Propane, Holmes Community College, Baptist Medical Center, Fair Propane, First Financial Bank, Glassworx, Huddle House, Ivey Mechanical, Michelle Nicholson State Farm, Moore’s Pharmacy, Premeir Medical Group of Mississippi, Renasant Bank, Starkville Clinic for Women, The Citizen’s Bank, Redbud Insurance Agency.